vin136/Machine-Learning-Interview-Questions/behaviorial.md

 Why it's meaningful: Also this is not the only idea that i persisted in.
 But most often they don't work.
 It shows the value of grit.

 ----------------

+`Time and Resource Management`

+You are on a tight deadline, how did you handle it ?

+ans: `Youtube annotation`

+# Project Walk-through Questions